Hypernymy and hyponymy: Autohyponyms

-A word is an autohyponym if it is used for both a hypernym and its hyponym.
+A word is an autohyponym if it is used for both a hypernym and its hyponym: it has a stricter sense that is entirely a subset of a broader sense.
 For example, the word dog describes both the species Canis familiaris and male individuals of Canis familiaris, so it is possible to say "That dog isn't a dog, it's a bitch" ("That hypernym Z isn't a hyponym Z, it's a hyponym Y").
-The term "autohyponym" was coined by linguist Laurence R. Horn in a 1984 paper, Ambiguity, negation, and the London School of Parsimony.
+The term "autohyponym" was coined by linguist Laurence R. Horn, in his 1984 paper "Ambiguity, negation, and the London School of Parsimony".
 Linguist Ruth Kempson had already observed that if there are hyponyms for one part of a set but not another, the hypernym can complement the existing hyponym by being used for the remaining part.
 For example, fingers describe all digits on a hand, but the existence of the word thumb for the first finger means that fingers can also be used for "non-thumb digits on a hand".
 Autohyponymy is also called "vertical polysemy".

 Horn called this "licensed polysemy", but found that autohyponyms also formed even when there is no other hyponym.
 Yankee is autohyponymous because it is a hyponym (native of New England) and its hypernym (native of the United States), even though there is no other hyponym of Yankee (as native of the United States) that means "not a native of New England".
 Similarly, the verb to drink (a beverage) is a hypernym for to drink (an alcoholic beverage).

 In some cases, autohyponyms duplicate existing, distinct hyponyms.
 The hypernym "smell" (to emit any smell) has a hyponym "stink" (to emit a bad smell), but is autohyponymous because "smell" can also mean "to emit a bad smell", even though there is no "to emit a smell that isn't bad" hyponym.

 Etymology

-Both hyperonym and hypernym are in use in linguistics.
-The form hypernym takes the -o- of hyponym as a part of hypo in the same way as in the contrast between hypertension and hypotension.
+Hyperonym and hypernym mean the same thing, with both in use by linguists.
+The form hypernym interprets the -o- of hyponym as a part of hypo, such as in hypertension and hypotension.
 However, etymologically the -o- is part of the Greek stem ónoma.
 In other combinations with this stem, e.g. synonym, it is never elided.
 Therefore, hyperonym is etymologically more faithful than hypernym.
 Hyperonymy is used, for instance, by John Lyons, who does not mention hypernymy and prefers superordination.
-The nominalization hyperonymy is rarely used, because the neutral term to refer to the relationship is hyponymy.
-A practical reason to prefer hyperonym is that hypernym is in its spoken form hard to distinguish from hyponym in most dialects of English.
+The nominalization hyperonymy is rarely used, because the neutral term to refer to the relationship is hypernymy.